Marc Perrin de Brichambaut

 Marc Perrin de Brichambaut ([maʁk peʁɛ̃ də bʁiʃɑ̃bo]; born 29 October 1948) is a French career judge and diplomat.
-On 10 December 2014 he was elected a judge to the International Criminal Court (ICC) in The Hague.
-Until 30 June 2011 he was the Secretary General of the Organization for Security and Co-operation in Europe.
+From 2011 to 2015 he was the Secretary General of the Organization for Security and Co-operation in Europe, and from 2015 to 2024 he was a judge at the International Criminal Court (ICC) in The Hague.

 Early life and education

-Marc Perrin de Brichambaut was born in Rabat, Morocco.
+Marc Perrin de Brichambaut was born in Rabat, Morocco in 1948.
 He graduated from France's École nationale d'administration in Paris in 1974.

 Career

 De Brichambaut joined the Council of State, France's supreme court for judicial review, in 1974.

 In 1983 and 1984, de Brichambaut was chief of staff to Roland Dumas, then Minister of European Affairs, and after Dumas became Minister of Foreign Affairs, de Brichambaut continued to serve as his chief of staff.

 In 1986, he moved to Washington, D.C., where he worked as cultural Counsellor for the French Embassy, returning to Paris in 1988 as Principal Adviser to Defense Minister Jean-Pierre Chevenement.
 He was also adviser to French Foreign Minister Claude Cheysson.

 From 1991 to 1994, de Brichambaut was the head of French Delegation at the Conference on Security and Co-operation in Europe (later (OSCE) in Vienna.
 He was appointed Conseiller d'Etat in 1992.

 From 1994 to 1998, de Brichambaut headed the French Foreign Ministry's Legal Division.
 In that capacity, he led the French delegation to the Rome Conference and signed the Rome Statute of the International Criminal Court on behalf of his country.

 Before being appointed as OSCE Secretary General he was Director for Strategic Affairs at the Ministry of the Armed Forces.
 He served as Secretary General of the OSCE in Vienna from 2005 to 2011.